martadelfino/fiveP-ml/README.md

 # fiveP-ml

-This repo contains the scripts to obtain the '5 Ps' of input genes: protein complex, protein family, paralogues, pathways, and protein-protein interactions (PPI).
+This repo contains the scripts to obtain the '5 Ps' of input genes: protein complex, protein family, paralogs, pathways, and protein-protein interactions (PPI).
 The output is a data frame with all protein coding genes and a binary score (0 or 1) describing whether each gene is in the same 'P' as any of the input genes.

 ### Installation